What is Collagen and How Do Women Above 30 Get More of It?

 Take note, though, that retinol can make your skin more sensitive to the sun, so it’s crucial to apply SPF daily.

-Boost skin renewal with POND’S Age Miracle Youthful Glow Double Action Serum.
-Enriched with 30x skin renewal actives, this product renews skin while providing intense hydration and nourishment.
+Boost skin renewal with the best anti-aging face serum for your skin.
+POND’S Age Miracle Youthful Glow Double Action Serum is enriched with 30x skin renewal actives.
+It renews skin while providing intense hydration and nourishment.
 As the second step of a skincare regimen, you can apply it after washing your face.

-If you’re jumping into the anti-aging bandwagon, these products boost your collagen and can help combat fine lines and wrinkles, as well as maintain skin elasticity.
+If you’re jumping on the anti-aging bandwagon, these products boost your collagen and can help combat fine lines and wrinkles, as well as maintain skin elasticity.